michelson/BigBroda/README.md

     )
 ```

-In Rails app you can use the :adapter, :project and :database options in yout database.yml
+In Rails app you can use the :adapter, :project and :database options in your database.yml or use the stablish connection in specific models.

 #### Quering

-  The GoogleBigQuery Adapter brings some of the activerecord nicieties out of the box:
+  The GoogleBigQuery Adapter brings some of the ActiveRecord nicieties out of the box:

 ```ruby
 User.all